 Kashi Vishweshwar Temple in Mumbai

 This temple was built in 1735 AD by Shripatrao Pant Pratinidhi, a minister in the court of Chatrapati Sahu Maharaj.
 This temple is dedicated to “Lord Shiva”, and has got impressive architecture and is in Sangam Mahuli.
-The temple has got a stone ceiling and is supported by round, octagonal and square columns of short length fixed on short walls.
 The walls in the passage way have idols of Ganesh and Parvati.

 Babulnath Temple in Mumbai

 This temple is located near Marine Lines in Mumbai, and is dedicated to”Lord Shiva”.
 This temple was originally built in the 12th century by Raja Bhimdev.
 This temple is situated 1000 feet, above sea level and overlooks the Arabian sea.
 When you enter this temple, it gives you an illusion of Mount Kailash, the eternal home of Lord Shiva.

 Each year millions of devotees come to worship Lord Shiva.
 In the year 1900, a tall spire was added to the temple.

 This temple is situated 200 kilometers from Mumbai.
 “Bhimashankar Temple” is a prominent “Shiva temple”, and is one of the” 3 jyothirlingas”, in Maharashtra.
 It is located in the forests of “Sahyadri”, in Pune district.
 This place is the origin of the river Bhima.